groupDevices · Household

 Will running lots of devices at once slow the VPN down?+

 It can, because every connected device shares your home broadband, and a VPN adds a little encryption overhead to each one.
 With several HD streams going at the same time, a slow VPN starts buffering — so a fast provider matters for a busy house.
-NordVPN was the fastest in our 2026 tests, which keeps multiple simultaneous streams smooth; Surfshark and IPVanish are quick too, so you don’t trade speed for their unlimited plans.
+NordVPN was the fastest in our 2026 tests, which keeps multiple simultaneous streams smooth; IPVanish is quick too, so you don’t trade much speed for its unlimited plan.

 auto_awesomeFree VPN matcher